Skip to main content

 • Robustness Tests: 15/15 edge cases handled

-• Mathematical Accuracy: Achieves theoretical maximum entropy (1.585 bits)
+• Mathematical Accuracy: Achieves near-theoretical maximum entropy (1.58+ bits); minor deviations (<0.06 bits) in specific distributions

 Methodology